 There can be no doubt that mistakes have been made over the years with many buildings of historical or simply aesthetic interest being torn down in the headlong pursuit of 'progress'.
 This is true not only of Walsall but many other towns and cities around the country.
 Hopefully these mistakes have been learnt from and we are currently seeing the re-emergence of Walsall as a place of enterprise as well as beauty, investment as well as accountability.
 A town proud of its past as well as looking forward to a bright and promising future.

 Walsall is well placed in terms of a base from which to operate in the West Midlands.
 Junction 10 of the M6 motorway and the new Black Country route ensure that it has easy access to main road network.
 Walsall has recently attracted some well known national operators to the town.
 Examples of these include Rentokil, Blakemore Food Service and Poundlands European Headquarters.
-In fact recently over 50 companies have moved into the Walsall boundries.
+In fact recently over 50 companies have moved into the Walsall boundaries.

 Walsall is also known for its football team Walsall F.C. whos nickname is the Saddlers.
 Noddy Holder, lead singer of the rock band Slade was born in Walsall.
 Walsall's heart attack rate is one of the highest in the UK.